 Whenever I mention baking/cooking times in this blog, it is an approximation.
 Do not forget.
 So, the 45-minute baking time for this easy lemon cake is to be taken with care.
 The baking time will be determined by the oven you have and by the size of the mould you chose to bake your lemon pound cake in.

 So, if you decide to bake mini lemon cakes, baking time will be shorter.
 The important thing to take into consideration: the cake is ready if golden and set.

 When you think your cake is ready, insert a skewer at the center.
 If it comes out clean, then your lemon cake is ready.
 If it has crumb stuck to it, it needs to go back in the oven.

-Finally, don't open the oven during the first stages of baking this lemon cake.
-Your cake will end up with a crater at the center.
-To test with the skewer, wait at least until it has risen properly and it's golden.
+Finally, do not open the oven during the first stages of baking this lemon loaf cake.
+Your cake will end up with a crater at the centre.
+To test with the skewer, wait at least until it has risen properly, and it is golden.

-You'll notice that powdered sugar absorbs a lot of liquid.
+You will notice that powdered sugar absorbs a lot of liquid.
 So maybe you might have to adjust quantities.
 I suggest you add in the lemon juice to the powdered sugar slowly.
 The amount of lemon juice you will use, will depend on the glaze consistency you are looking for.
-If you like it real dense then you won't be adding all the juice.
+If you like your lemon cake icing real dense then you will not be adding all the juice.
 I sometimes like it on the liquid side, which will give a nice effect on the cake, I use a little more juice in this case.
-Make the glaze however YOU like it best!
+Make the lemon glaze for this pound cake however you like it best!